Quick Answer

 See the tutorial for detailed steps.

-The scan opens the correct store each time.
-Alex also tests from a few feet away to confirm the size works.
+The scan should open the correct store each time.
+Test from a few feet away too, so you know the size will still work on a printed poster.

-Only after this step does the code go into final designs.
+Only after this step should the code go into final designs.

 Where to Place QR Codes for App Downloads